 The exception here is washing reusable cloth nappies.
 These should be washed on a low temperature to remove stains, then again at the highest possible temperature to make sure they’re ready for re-use.

-Fabric conditioner is a great help when you’re washing newborn clothes a lot, but want to keep them snuggly soft.
+When you want to keep your baby's clothes snuggly soft, fabric conditioner is a great help, particularly when you're washing newborn clothes a lot.
 Just check the label before adding fabric conditioner to your wash: some baby clothes have a flame-resistant coating on them that can be damaged by fabric softener.
 If the label gives you the all-clear, try using a gentle, hypoallergenic fabric conditioner like Comfort Pure.

-5. How do I remove stains when washing newborn baby clothes?
+5. How do I remove stains when washing baby clothes?

 This depends a little on the spill.
 Many stains can easily be removed by pre-treating the area with a dab of neat Persil non-bio detergent, but others need a little extra work.
 Let our baby stain removal guide help you out.